 Disney World’s ticket costs can feel like a moving target thanks to its date-based surge pricing.
 Launched in October 2018, this demand-driven system ditched fixed prices, and by December 2022, Disney took it further – each park now has its own pricing tier.
 What does that mean for 2025?
 Prices hinge on when you visit: weekends, holidays, and peak seasons hit your wallet harder, while quieter midweek or off-season days offer relief.

 It’s pretty intuitive: quieter days mean cheaper tickets, while high-demand periods jack up the cost.
 For my family, snagging those midweek deals in shoulder seasons feels like a win, especially when balancing school schedules.
 Spring and late summer/early fall weekdays (outside holidays) are gold mines for savings, as are the post-Halloween weeks through early December—just dodge Thanksgiving.
-Avoid peak times like Thanksgiving and Christmas, though, unless you’re ready to shell out $159 at Animal Kingdom, $179 at EPCOT and Hollywood Studios, or $189 for Magic Kingdom.
+Avoid peak times like Thanksgiving and Christmas unless you’re ready to pay peak pricing — in 2027, the highest-demand days at Magic Kingdom are expected to reach $219 per ticket, with other parks close behind.

 Insider Tip: Multi-day tickets slash the per-day price, and the savings grow with each day you add.
 When my wife and I plan, we lean on The Vacationeer to find the perfect ticket combo—something that fits our dates and doesn’t break the bank.